 The Shelleys trimmed their costs, thanks to lower garbage bills, bulk-buying and reduced purchases.
 "Once you start reducing your household garbage," says Betty, "it can become like a game.
 You get more creative."
 They've also saved time and money on yard work and watering since replacing the lawn with mostly native plants.
 Another bonus?
 They feel more in control when shopping, especially bringing their own reusable bags and choosing products with recycled content and little to no packaging.

 Whether new to waste prevention or already curbing your trash, discover how low you can go with additional tips from Betty and Jon:

-- Buy products in bulk, storing them in your own reusable containers brought to the store.
-This eliminates food waste by helping ensure you buy only what you need.
+- Buy products in the bulk section of the grocery store, purchasing them in your own reusable containers brought to the store.
+This eliminates both the product packaging and food waste, and saves money, by helping ensure you buy only what you need.

 - Share or exchange items with friends, family and neighbors to avoid unnecessary purchases.